389ds/389ds.github.io/docs/389ds/FAQ/selinux-policy.md

 #### Port Access

 The subagent does not listen on any ports itself.
-The sub-agent simply communicates with the snmpd master agent, which accesses the ports itself.
+The sub-agent simply communicates with the snmpd main agent, which accesses the ports itself.

 #### Path Access